admin@huanduytech.com +86-755-89998295

 The Truth: This is a dangerous and messy mistake.

-• Timing: You should only add water after the charging cycle is complete (unless the plates are dry/exposed).
-Electrolytes expand during charging; if you fill them to the top beforehand, the acid will overflow, corroding your cart's frame.
+• Timing: Add water only after the charging cycle is complete (unless the plates are dry/exposed).
+Electrolytes expand during charging; if you fill them to the top beforehand, the acid can overflow and corrode your cart's frame.

 • Water Type: Use Distilled Water only.
-Tap water contains minerals that attach to the lead plates and cause permanent damage.
+Tap water contains minerals that attach to the lead plates, causing permanent damage.

 5. Misconception: Disconnecting the battery is enough for long-term storage